A Local’s Guide to Winter Activities in Chicago

 If you want to turn pro one day, you can also learn how to curl from one of the local curling clubs.
 The Chicago Curling Club offers Learn2Curl classes for newbies with no prior experience required.

-Illinois isn’t Oregon, but if you know where to look and have a car with good traction to get there, you can find some pretty spectacular examples of frozen waterfalls, or icefalls, outside the city.
+Illinois isn’t Oregon.
+If you know where to look and have a car with good traction to get there, you can find some pretty spectacular examples of frozen waterfalls, or icefalls, outside the city.

 Starved Rock State Park in Oglesby, an hour-and-a-half outside the city in light traffic, offers the most bang for your buck.